DIGImend/digimend.github.io/support/howto/apps/mypaint/index.md

 ---
 title: Tablet setup in MyPaint
+summary: How to setup a tablet to work in MyPaint
 ---
 MyPaint is a fast and easy open-source graphics application for digital painters.
 It lets you focus on the art instead of the program.
 You work